‘Top Chef: Colorado’ Recap: Episode 6 — Who Was Eliminated Tonight?

 Quickfire Challenge

 Before heading to the kitchen, Lee Anne was having some issues and the medics came in and took her to the hospital.
-The chefs head to the kitchen, as Padma Lakshmi and Richard Blais are standing there.
+The chefs headed to the kitchen, as Padma Lakshmi and Richard Blais were waiting.
 For this challenge, the chefs had to create their own signature dish, which some take days to make, in just 30 minutes.
 The winning chef got immunity tonight and would be featured in a BuzzFeedTasty video on Facebook.

 Results